timm/silon/README.md

 Technical skill is mastery of complexity while creativity is mastery of simplicity.
 --  Sir Erik Christopher Zeeman

-The cheapest, fastest, and most reliable components are those that aren’t there.
--- Gordon Bell

 Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest.
 -- Leo Babauta